This section explains concepts such as trust accounting, recording fees (WIP) and billing client’s.

 Unbilled fees are not accounting transactions, and can therefore be modified or deleted.

 Once converted to an invoice, an invoice cannot be modified or deleted, as an invoice is an accounting entry.
-If an invoice is in error (e.g. for the wrong client or matter) a credit note must be generated, which can be done automatically from the invoice, and which generates accounting transactions, reversing all the invoiced accounting entries.
-All an invoices line items (from previous unbilled) can be returned as unbilled, with the option to move them to a different account (or modify or delete).
+If an invoice is in error (e.g. for the incorrect client or matter) a credit note must be generated, which can be done automatically from the invoice, and which generates accounting transactions, reversing all the invoiced accounting entries.
+All invoice line items (from previous unbilled) can be returned as unbilled, with the option to move them to a different account (or modify or delete).
 As unbilled, they can be subsequently invoiced.

 See Trust Transfers for the impact invoices have on trust transfers.